Package 'socviz'

 Description

-Selected county data (including state-level observations on some variables)
+Selected county data (including US and state-level observations on some variables).
+Preserved for use with the first edition of the book only.

 Usage